hengshuaiyao/HengshuaiYao.github.io/README.md

 *NIPS 2014, Montreal*
 [[PDF](papers/uom.pdf)]

+We propose Universal Option Models (UOMs) for learning transferable options in reinforcement learning.
+UOMs predict the outcome state after an option terminates via a low-rank approximation of the option's internal dynamics.
+This enables effective transfer learning and accelerates planning in new tasks.

 ---

 ### A System to Predict Future Popularity: Learning to Classify
 C. Lee, **H. Yao**, X. He, C. Su, J-Y. Chang
 *WWW (poster) 2014, Seoul*

+We build a system to predict the future popularity of search engine queries.
+The system classifies time-series patterns into different growth categories, powering Yahoo's "TrendingNow" feature.
+This approach enables precise bursty topic detection from early-stage data.

 ---